jeromeetienne/jsdoced.js/README.md

 More about better.js at http://betterjs.org

 Options:
-    -m  Generate source map file. file.js into file.js.map
+	-m, --source-map	Generate source map file. file.js into file.js.map

-    -w  Write generated code from file.js into file.better.js

 	-d DIR	Write generated code into DIR with a folder hierachie similar to relative path to the original file.js.

+	-o, --output       Output file (default STDOUT).

-    -s  If @return or no @param are defined in jsdoc, check it is nothing during execution
+	-s, --strict-jsdoc	If @return or no @param are undefined in jsdoc, check it is nothing during execution

-    -p  Privatize the classes
+	-p,--privatize-class	Privatize the classes

+	--log	Log events on stderr

+	--property	Enable Better.Property (beta)
+	--noproperty	Disable Better.Property (beta)

 	-h	Display inline help

 	-v	Display version

+servecachedir [DIR]	server this directory as cache directory. defalt to .betterjs
 ```

 # Support funky type syntax